 Cloud SQL supports many of the standard PostgreSQL extensions:

-The PostGIS 2.3 extension family is supported for Cloud SQL.
+The PostGIS 2.3 extension family is supported for Cloud SQL, including JSON-C support.
 This extension family includes the following extensions:

 For more information about installing the PostGIS extension family, see PostGIS Installation.